-The total annual consolidated funding allocations for marine research and monitoring (regional and MSP budget) for 2006/07 is \$1.95M (Table 3).
-These funds currently reside in five regional cost centres (53%) and the Marine Science Program cost centre (~ 47%).
-Forward estimates, based on existing budgets, recent Government approved budgets for individual MPAs, the budget formula outlined in Appendix 6 and DEC October 2004 forward estimates (Appendix 7), are projected to exceed \$2.8M pa in 2007/08 and be almost \$3M in 2008/09 (Table 3).
+The total annual consolidated funding allocations for marine research and monitoring (regional and MSP budget) for 2006/07 is \$1.85M (Table 3).
+These funds currently reside in five regional cost centres (53%) and the Marine Science Program cost centre (47%).
+Forward estimates, based on existing budgets, recent Government approved budgets for individual MPAs, the budget formula outlined in Appendix 6 and DEC October 2004 forward estimates (Appendix 7), are projected to exceed \$2.6M pa in 2007/08 and be almost \$2.8M in 2008/09 (Table 3).
 Consolidated funding for marine science exists in other areas of the DEC but is not considered here4.

-Table 4 outlines the CF funding available from MPA budgets for education/science communication and totals over \$1M for 2006/07 and is estimated to increase to almost \$1.5M in 2007/08.
-All of this funding resides in the five regional cost centres.
-This strategy proposes that ~15% of this funding (\$238K in 2007/08 to \$251K in 2009/10) is used to support the two state-wide co-ordinating positions in the Marine Science Communication Unit (Appendix 4b).
+Table 4 outlines the CF funding available from MPA budgets for education/science communication and totals over \$1M for 2006/07 and is estimated to increase to exceed \$1.6M in 2007/08.
+All existing funding resides in the five regional cost centres.
+This Strategy proposes that ~15% of this funding (\$230K in 2007/08 to \$242K in 2009/10) is used to support the two statewide coordinating positions in the Marine Science Communication Unit (Table 4; Appendix 4b).